List of experimental cat breeds: Genetta

-The Genetta is a cat breed derived from crossbreeding the Bengal and Munchkin breeds to create a spotted, long-bodied, short-legged cat that resembles the African genet (which is not a felid).
+The Genetta is a dwarf cat breed derived from crossbreeding the Munchkin and Bengal (sometimes also Ocicat) breeds to create a spotted, striped, long-bodied, short-legged cat with a spotted, striped, or marbled coat.
+The breed is named after, and is a cat-breeding attempt to resemble, the African genet (which is not a felid).
 This breed is of US origin.
+It is recognised by the Rare and Exotic Feline Registry.

 Highlander (Highland Lynx)

-Originally developed in 1993 as the REFR-registered Highland Lynx, this cat is a crossbreed of the Desert Lynx and the Jungle Curl, to add the latter's curled ears to the former.
-It became known as the Highlander in 2005, and was recognized by TICA in 2008.
+Originally developed in 1993 as the Highland Lynx, and accepted by the Rare and Exotic Feline Registry (REFR) under that name, this cat is a crossbreed of the Desert Lynx and the Jungle Curl, to add the latter's curled ears to the former.
+It became known as the Highlander in 2005, and was recognized as a "preliminary new breed" by The International Cat Association (TICA) in 2008, and an "advanced new breed" in 2018.
 Though the breed is said to resemble the bobcat and was originally given a name that included the word "lynx", it is a wholly domestic cat without any bobcat (or any other lynx species) ancestry.

-Jungle

-The Jungle cat (not to be confused with the wild species called the jungle cat (Felis chaus)) is a long-tailed, spotted or marbled cat breed.
-It is derived from crossing the Bengal and Chausie breeds, both of which are felid hybrids.
-This breed applied for experimental status with the International Cat Association (TICA) in Europe in 2010.
+REFR later split the breed into the original Highland Lynx (Desert Lynx × Jungle Curl) and a separate new Highlander (a back-cross of Highland Lynx with more Desert Lynx), which conflicts with TICA's breed definition.

 Jungle Curl

-The Jungle Curl cat is a felid hybrid cat breed of US origin, primarily a cross between the Jungle cat (see above) and the American Curl, with the addition of several other spotted cat breeds, including the Egyptian Mau, the Serengeti and the Bengal.
+The Jungle Curl cat is a felid hybrid cat breed of US origin, primarily a cross between the African jungle cat (Felis chaus) species (or a domestic hybrid based on it, such as the Chausie), and another domestic breed that has curled ears such as the American Curl, Highlander (Highland Lynx), or Hemmingway Curl, with the addition of several other spotted hybrid breeds, including Bengal, Savannah, and Serengeti.
+The Rare and Exotic Breed Registry recognizes the breed.
+The ears are curled, polydactyly is permitted, and the coat may be spotted or tawny, and of varying lengths.

+Kinkalow

+The Kinkalow is a dwarf cat cross between the Munchkin and the American Curl.
+It has short legs and curled ears.
+It is recognised by the Rare and Exotic Feline Registry.